scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDL.md

 ## Recommendations (optional)

 The following are some recommendations for deploying ScalarDL Ledger.
-These recommendations are not required, so you can choose whether or not to apply these recommendations or not based on your needs.
+These recommendations are not required, so you can choose whether or not to apply these recommendations based on your needs.

 ### Use 4vCPU / 8GB memory nodes for the worker node in the ScalarDL Ledger node group